-If you want a contemporary but eclectic kitchen that boasts an impressive mix of textures, colour, functionality, and versatility – look no further than an industrial style kitchen.
+If you want a contemporary but eclectic kitchen that boasts an impressive mix of textures, colour, functionality, and versatility – look no further than this understated, but statement-making, style.
 It’s a great way to inject your unique style and personality into one of the most-used rooms in your home.

 For professional advice on creating an amazing industrial style kitchen for your home, or any other kitchen design style for that matter, contact the Harrington Kitchens team on 1300 662 112, submit an online enquiry or visit us at our Narellan or Bowral showrooms.